 Another area that may be in your sights for renovations in 2021 is the bathroom(s) in your home.
 Typically, the biggest complaint homeowners have is a lack of storage space and light in the bathroom.
 Addressing these two concerns can help you to make wise renovation decisions.

 With the bathrooms, you can choose to keep things simple and cost-effective by painting the room a new colour, changing out hardware, and installing a new light fixture, or you can do a full gut job where you rip everything out and start from scratch.
+If you are planning on taking this route, consider hiring something like one of these skip bins sydney to provide you with somewhere to throw all of your demolition trash that you won’t have to worry about removing yourself once the project is complete.
 If you’re looking to create the highly popular spa-like atmosphere in the bathroom, then a gut job may be the only viable option.

 One thing to heavily factor into the design should be storage space.
 Even if that means you can only fit a small vanity in with some drawers or cupboard space, it is better than no storage at all.
 There are plenty of shelving systems that are specifically meant for bathrooms that can have a huge impact.
 When you have a spot for everything and you can clear the clutter off the counter, the room will automatically look bigger.

 Just like with kitchen renovations, as long as the bathroom renovation has been done well and with thought and planning, it too can offer a healthy return on your investment.

 Then we have another popular room in the house for renovations, and that’s the bedroom.
 This one is a two-prong approach where people typically want to keep style and décor front and centre while creating a space that is soothing and comfortable.
 The bedroom is meant to be a retreat, a spot for relaxation, and should encourage a restful sleep.